Ardern calls for unity as Kiribati split threatens to derail forum

 "When it comes to you the issue of a member having chosen to withdraw, I do think it is something we need to think about at the forum.

-"Because of course, the goal is to have complete forum membership in the future
+"Because of course, the goal is to have complete forum membership in the future.

 "I hope they would [rejoin], and I think we should all work towards that.
 But that is their own decision."